tdk67/bedtime-story-app/README.md

 To create a seamless and responsive experience, Story Weaver uses an asynchronous "Fire and Poll" pattern to generate story segments.
 This significantly reduces the perceived waiting time for the user.

-1.  **Fire (Trigger Generation)**: As soon as possible (e.g., while the intro video is playing), the frontend sends a quick request to the backend to start generating the next story segment(s).
-The backend immediately returns a unique `job_id` and begins the slow AI generation process in the background.
+1.  **Fire (Trigger Generation)**: As soon as the application's intro page loads, the frontend sends a request to the backend to start generating the first story segment.
+The backend immediately returns a unique `job_id` and begins the AI generation process in the background.

 2.  **Pre-generation**: This pattern is used to get a head start.
-While the user listens to the current story part, the app is already generating all possible next steps in the background.
+While the user watches the intro video, the app is already preparing the first part of the story.

-3.  **Poll (Check Status)**: When the user makes a choice, the frontend uses the corresponding `job_id` to ask the backend's status endpoint, "Is the story ready yet?".
+3.  **Poll (Check Status)**: The frontend periodically uses the `job_id` to ask the backend's status endpoint, "Is the story ready yet?".

-4.  **Fetch (Get Result)**: Once the backend confirms the generation is complete, the frontend makes one final call to retrieve the finished story text and audio.
+4.  **Fetch (Get Result)**: Once the backend confirms the generation is complete, the frontend makes one final call to retrieve the finished story text, images, and audio.
 This makes the transition between story parts feel almost instantaneous.

 ---

 ## 🏗️ Project Structure

-The application is now split into a **backend** (the engine) and a **frontend** (the user interface).
+The application is split into a **backend** (the engine) and a **frontend** (the user interface).

 ```
 story_weaver/
-├── .env                  # Securely stores your API key
+├── .env                  # Securely stores your API keys
 ├── backend/
 │   ├── main.py           # The FastAPI server, API endpoints, and AI logic
 │   └── requirements.txt  # Python libraries for the backend
 └── frontend/
-    ├── app.py            # The Streamlit user interface code
+    ├── intro.html        # The starting page of the application
-    ├── config.yaml       # Personalization details for the child's story
+    ├── index.html        # The main story and choices page
-    ├── data/
-    │   └── intro.mp4     # The introductory video file
-    └── requirements.txt  # Python libraries for the frontend
+    └── data/             # Folder for local assets like videos and images
+        ├── background.png
+        ├── BedtimeStoryIntro.mp4
+        └── child_photo_02.png
 ```

 ---